base-org/pessimism/docs/architecture/etl.markdown

 ### (TBD) Aggregator
-**NOTE - This component type is still in-development** Aggregators are used to solve the problem where a pipe or an invariant input will require multiple sources of data to perform an execution sequence.
+**NOTE - This component type is still in-development** Aggregators are used to solve the problem where a pipe or an heuristic input will require multiple sources of data to perform an execution sequence.
 Since aggregators are subscribing to more than one data stream with different output frequencies, they must employ a synchronization policy for collecting and propagating multi-data inputs within a highly asynchronous environment.

 #### Attributes
 * Able to read heterogenous transit data from an arbitrary number of component ingresses